Boavizta/roadmap/README.md

 ----

-## Mapping of the ICT Sustainability Tools Landscape
+## Green IT tools Landscape

 ### Objective

-This repository aims at providing a vendor-neutral, fact-based, non-judgmental and exhaustive inventory of the tools and services available to assess the environmental footprint of IT components.
+This project aims at providing a vendor-neutral, fact-based, non-judgmental and exhaustive inventory of the tools and services available to assess the environmental footprint of IT components.

 Allow public contributions by non project members (open data approach).